-- Time and Distance: We like to choses routes between about 12-20 km that can be completed in 3-5 hours.
+- Time and Distance: We like to chose routes between about 12-20 km that can be completed in 3-5 hours.
 This usually leaves us time to explore the town and stop for refreshments.
 During short winter days we can’t manage more than 20 km with a comfortable margin of safety.
 We definitely don’t want to be out on the trail after dark.

 - Easy to Follow: We’ve learned that many trails have segments that are very hard to find or follow.
 We spend a bit of time trying to puzzle out “Easy to Follow” routes.
 Can’t imagine how far afield we might end up on difficult to follow routes.